Plain English Summary

 What does the study involve?

 Participants with lymphedema stage 1-3 are randomly allocated to be treated with either doxycycline 200mg, doxycycline 100mg or a placebo for six weeks, and participants with lymphedema stage 4-6 are randomly allocated to receive doxycycline 200mg or a placebo for six weeks.
 All treatments are given in addition to the standard methods of hygiene and mass drug administration (ivermectin 200µg/kg plus albendazole 400mg) in areas where this is still ongoing.
-At the start of the study and six, 12 and 24 months later, participants undergo measurements of the leg and the skin thickness at the ankles.
+At the start of the study and six, 12, 18 and 24 months later, participants undergo measurements of the leg.
 A questionnaire about the occurrence of acute attacks is carried out every two months after treatment onset.
 Participants also undergo lymphedema management training at the start of the study and after four, six, 12, 18 and 24 months.

 What are the possible benefits and risks of participating?